Learn More and ApplyNetworking and Infrastructure Concentration, Cybersecurity (MS) Online

 Course Title Quarter Hours

-CSEC 533ENTERPRISE SECURITY INFRASTRUCTURE CONTROLS AND REGULATORY COMPLIANCE (FORMERLY CNS 533)4
+CSEC 533ENTERPRISE SECURITY INFRASTRUCTURE CONTROLS AND REGULATORY COMPLIANCE4

 Major Elective Courses

-Students must complete eight (8) Credit Hours of CSEC or NET courses in the range of 420 or higher
+Students must complete eight (8) Credit Hours of CSEC or NET courses in the range of 420 or higher.
+That course cannot be used to fulfill a student's Concentration Area or Foundation Courses requirements.

 Capstone Options

 Four (4) credit hours are required for the capstone requirement.
-Students have the option of completing the Information Security Governance course (4 credit hours) or the Computer, Information and Network Security Capstone course (4 credit hours) or completing a Master's Research Project (up to 8 credit hours) to fulfill their Capstone requirement.
-If a student chooses to complete a Master's Research project for 8 credit hours, 4 credit hours of CSC 695 replace one major or open elective course in the M.S. in Computer, Information, and Network Security program.
+Students have the option of completing the Computer, Information and Network Security Capstone course (4 credit hours) or the Network Capstone course (4 credit hours) or completing a Master's Research Project (up to 8 credit hours) to fulfill their Capstone requirement.
+If a student chooses to complete a Master's Research project for 8 credit hours, 4 credit hours of CSC 695 replace one major elective course in the M.S. in Cybersecurity program.
 A student who completes a Master's Research project also has the option of completing a Master's Thesis.

 Computer, Information and Network Security Capstone Course